FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-03.md

 RFC2544 does not suggest to repeat Throughput search, {::comment}probably because the full set of tests already takes long{:/comment}
-and from just one Throughput value, it cannot be determined how repeatable that value is (how likely it is for a repeated Throughput search to end up with a value less then the precision goal away from the first value).
+and from just one Throughput value, it cannot be determined how repeatable that value is, i.e. how likely it is for a repeated Throughput search to end up with a value less then the precision goal away from the first value.

 Depending on SUT behavior, different benchmark groups can report significantly different Througput values,